 The skies were starting to clear on our final day of the first trip to Alaska.
 We did see the aurora in color from the tarmac of our departing flight.
 After take off, we got to see an amazing, colorful, dancing aurora from the tiny, round window of an airplane door.
 While we were glad to see what we did, it only whet our appetite for more.

 I’ve learned a lot about aurora viewing.
 I want to share the information that I’ve learned in order to help friends and family.

 Let me first say, that the University of Alaska Geophysical Institute (UAGI) website has a ton of useful information to help aurora chasers.
-A lot of the information I’ve learned is from that page.
+Even though it appears to be focused on Alaska, it’s really filled with helpful information for the northern hemisphere.
+A lot of the information I’ve learned about the aurora is from that page.